[Photo] Sand

 What are the healing times for nose surgery?

-In the short term, most patients will be breathing adequately through the nose one week after surgery.
-At that time surgery will be adequately healed for patients to return to regular activities.
+In the short term, most patients will be breathing adequately through the nose one to two weeks after surgery.
+At one week after surgery most patients will be adequately healed for patients to return to regular activities.
 Full healing times for rhinoplasty results to achieve their final appearance can range from nine to 18 months with most patients achieving it at 12 months.
 Much of the healing time, especially in the late stages, involves the nose skin refinements around the tip of the nose.
+Patients with thick heavy skin can take up to 2 years to fully heal in.

 What can I expect during the 24 hours following rhinoplasty surgery?

-Immediately after the operation your nose will have a metal splint or brace on it, and may have a rolled pieces of material in each nostril, which are removed after 24 hours.
+Immediately after the operation your nose will have a metal splint or brace on it, and may occasionally have a rolled piece of material in each nostril, which are removed after 24 hours.
 There is always bleeding from the front of the nose in the first 24 hours and the nose is always difficult to breathe through – impossible if there are rolls in the nose.
 Any pain or discomfort at this time is treated in the recovery area.
 Once this settles down you will be released and use oral medication to control any pain you may experience.
-After the first 24 hours, most patients are relatively pain-free although there may be some bruising/swelling and difficulty breathing through the nose until the swelling subsides.
-It is very important to use ice or cold packs as frequently as possible on the nose to control swelling.
+After the first 24 hours, most patients are relatively pain-free although there will be some bruising/swelling and difficulty breathing through the nose until the swelling subsides.
+It is very important to use ice or cold packs as frequently as possible on the nose in the first 24 hours afer surgery to control swelling.
+Patients will normally find that they have very little energy during the first 5 days post, similar to having a bad cold.

 What can I expect one week after rhinoplasty surgery?